aeternity/protocol/node/api/channels_api_usage.md

   | call_data | string | api encoded compiled AEVM call data for the code |

 That would create a contract with the poster being the `owner` of it.
-Poster commits initially a `deposit` amount of tokens to the new contract.
+Poster commits initially a `deposit` amount of coins to the new contract.

 #### Start create contract update
 ##### Trigger a create contract update